What Was The Good Friday Experiment?

 Study Design: How The Good Friday Experiment Worked

 The goal of the experiment was to determine whether or not psilocybin could “induce” a mystical experience.
-The researchers decided that the easiest thing to do would be to take fellow religious student volunteers and dose them with magic mushrooms.
+The researchers decided it would be easiest to take fellow religious student volunteers and dose them with magic mushrooms.

-The experiment used two groups of divinity student volunteers, divided into two groups, with half being given psilocybin and the other half only receiving niacin (vitamin B3).
-The niacin in the placebo provided a flushing feeling in the face.
+The experiment used two groups of divinity student volunteers; half received psilocybin and the other half only received niacin (vitamin B3).
+The niacin placebo provided a flushing feeling in the face.
 Researchers thought this would make it less obvious to the participant that they were given the placebo control.

-After dosing, the subjects were monitored, and their responses to how they felt were compared on a questionnaire to attempt to link the sensations that the subjects were experiencing.
+Researchers monitored the subjects after dosing and used a questionnaire to find out how they felt in an attempt to determine the sensations the subjects were experiencing.

 What is the Mystical Experience?

 Mystical experience is defined as any experience that challenges one’s ontological understanding of the world.
-These experiences are often (but not always) interpreted as an encounter with the divine and are especially meaningful or profound.
+These experiences are often (but not always) interpreted as encounters with the divine and are especially meaningful or profound.

 Often, these experiences are so far outside of our normal comprehension of life and experience that we cannot fully describe them with rational language.

 The Good Friday experiment tried to assess individual subjects’ mystical experiences based on eight distinct categories:

 - Objectivity and reality